-- Total revenues increased by 97.3% to $85.9 million from $43.5 million in fiscal year 2010.
+Total revenues for the fourth quarter of 2011 increased by 68.4% to $24.1 million from $14.3 million in the fourth quarter of 2010.

-Income from operations increased by 24.1% to $10.7 million from $8.7 million in fiscal year 2010.
+Income from operations decreased by 35.9% to $2.1 million from $3.3 million in the fourth quarter of 2010.

-- Net income increased by 14.3% to $8.1 million from $7.1 million in fiscal year 2010.
+Net income slightly increased by 3.7% to $2.7 million from $2.6 million in the fourth quarter of 2010.

 Fiscal Year 2011 Business Development Highlights

 $1.5 million recycled water project for Tianjin Airport Industrial Park

 $20 million contract for expansion phase of Ordos Water Treatment Plant project

 INR 2.06 billion ( $39 million) EPC contract in India for sewerage collection and treatment systems and a water treatment system contract for Jasper Fairmont Lodge in Canada

 $3.1 million investment in build-own-operate-subsidy-transfer ("BOOST") contract for construction of municipal infrastructure for a Township in Xinjiang

 $14.1 million in flash flood forecasting and hydrologic monitoring contracts in fourteen Chinese provinces.

 $8.3 million contract for a seawater desalination unit in Qatar.

 $7.9 million contract for wastewater pipeline network and treatment plant for an industrial park in Hebei Province.

 $4 million in two contracts for oil and gas production security system and communication system from Shaanxi Yanchang Petroleum Group Field.

 $1 million contract for natural gas analysis and monitoring from Uzbekistan Branch of China Petroleum Engineering Construction Corporation.